Rethinking STS and NLI in Large Language Models: Calibration under LLM

 \section{Calibration under LLM}

-Calibration measures how well the predictive confidence aligns with the real accuracy.
-Depending on a well-calibrated model in real-world applications, we can trust how certain a model is for a correct prediction, and then deliver tasks to human experts when the model is highly uncertain.
+Calibration measures how well the predictive confidence aligns with the real correctness likelihood.
+Depending on a well-calibrated model, we can trust how certain a model is for a correct prediction, and then deliver tasks to human experts when the model is highly uncertain.